raul15antonio/resume/README.md

 # Raul A. Vivaldi Santana

 ## Objective
 Dedicated third-year Computer Science student at the University of Puerto Rico at Mayagüez, with a strong foundation in programming and data analysis tools.
-Seeking to apply technical skills to the innovative field of pharmaceutical data science, combining data analysis, programming, and computational thinking to support research and development in the healthcare sector.
+Seeking to apply technical skills to the innovative field of pharmaceutical data science, combining data analysis, programming, and computational thinking to support research and development in the healthcare department.

 ### Education
 Bachelors in Computer Science, University of Puerto Rico, Mayaguez